It’s Veterans Day—a time to appreciate the service and sacrifice of America’s military men and women.

 Our nation’s history is filled with tremendous stories of brave men and women who would stop at nothing to preserve our democracy.

-Eighty years ago, in fall, 1938, President Franklin D. Roosevelt wrote a message to American teachers and school staff to commemorate “American Education Week.”
+More than eighty years ago, in fall, 1938, President Franklin D. Roosevelt wrote a message to American teachers and school staff to commemorate “American Education Week.”

 Though it would be another three years before the United States would officially enter World War II, Roosevelt’s words foreshadowed the oncoming clash of nations and the critical role of America’s schools in fueling democracy.